 - Initial immersion responses – Cold shock response (0–3mins)

-Immediately after immersion in cold water, rapid cooling of the skin causes a number of instinctive and reactions including gasping, hyperventilation, restriction of blood flows, and panic.
+Immediately after immersion in cold water, rapid cooling of the skin causes a number of instinctive and reactions including gasping, hyperventilation, increased blood pressure, and panic.

 - Short term responses – Loss of performance (3–30mins)

-Following the cold shock response, the hands, feet, arms and legs start to cool and blood flow continues to be restricted.
+Following the initial response, the hands, feet, arms and legs start to cool and blood flow continues is restricted.
 This causes a decrease in muscle strength and endurance leading to muscle fatigue and reduced control over body movements.
 If the casualty is unable to get out of the water or use a buoyancy aid, this will ultimately result in drowning.

 - Long term responses – Hypothermia (30mins+)

-Over time, significant heat lost causes the core body temperature to drop leading to hypothermia which is fatal unless treated effectively.
+Over time, significant heat loss causes the core body temperature to drop leading to hypothermia which is fatal unless treated effectively.